 Not ready for bed yet?
-There are plenty of places in Sydney where you can dance until the small hours.
-There’s music for every taste, from house and EDM to R&B, rock ‘n’ roll and live bands.
-Put on your party shoes and get ready for a big night.
+There are plenty of places in Sydney where you can dance, socialise and sing along to live music until the early hours.
+So put on your party shoes and get ready for a big night of fun.

 In the city

 in Darling Harbour is Sydney’s original superclub.
 It hosts special events from Thursday to Sunday, and can fit 2,500 people across three levels and nine bars.
 Nearby, Candelaria is a quirky addition to the Sydney nightlife scene – a Latin club doing salsa, reggaeton and bachata beats, as well as delicious margaritas.

 A fan of the hits?
 Located at The Star, Marquee regularly hosts music megastars, with Calvin Harris, Bruno Mars and Post Malone taking the stage in the past; Chinese Laundry attracts international DJs like Sasha, DJ Slink and James Holden; and those looking for R’n’B should make tracks for MVP Nightclub.